CodeYourFuture/syllabus-archive/js-core/lesson3.md

 1. `arguments` - an array-like object which lists all the parameters which were pass into function
 2. `this` - is an object that refers to the current execution context

-The actual object `this` refers to will depend on how the function was called.
+What the actual object `this` refers to will depend on how the function was called.

 ## constructor
 A function called using `new` operator is called a `constructor`.
 It creates a new object inheriting from